Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 ## Q: Yes but why does data need to have a license if we already have access controls?

 The point of Research Data Commons projects like LDaCA is to create an ecosystem where data can be re-used.
 For language data, this means that users, including researchers and community members, will be able to download data for certain authorised purposes and activities.
-The license is the way that data custodians communicate to data users (and future administrators) what those purposes activities are.
+The license is the way that data custodians communicate to data users (and future administrators) what those purposes and activities are.

 A license, which is always packaged with data will allow: